UK PM Starmer’s communications chief quits amid Epstein scandal fallout

 - list 4 of 4UK PM’s top aide quits over Mandelson’s links to Epstein

-“I have decided to stand down to allow a new No. 10 team to be built,” Tim Allan said in a short statement.
+“I have decided to stand down to allow a new No 10 team to be built,” Allan said in a short statement.

-Starmer has come under criticism for appointing Peter Mandelson as ambassador to the United States despite his known links to Epstein, a convicted late US sex offender.
+Starmer has come under criticism for appointing Peter Mandelson as ambassador to the United States despite his known links to Epstein, a convicted sex offender who died in an American prison by suicide.

-The prime minister said on Monday politics should be a force for good and emphasised the importance of moving forward after the resignations.
+The prime minister on Monday emphasised the importance of moving forward after the resignations.

 “We must prove that politics can be a force for good.
 I believe it can.
 I believe it is.
 We go forward from here.
 We go with confidence as we continue changing the country,” Starmer told his Downing Street staff.

+Meanwhile, his spokesperson said Starmer has no plans to stand aside.
+“The prime minister is … getting on with the task of delivering change across the country,” the spokesperson told reporters.

-Mandelson has been under investigation since his name appeared in files on the Epstein investigations released by the US Department of Justice.
+Mandelson has been under investigation since his name appeared in files on the Epstein investigation released by the US Justice Department.

 He was sacked by Starmer in September over his friendship with Epstein and last week also quit the Labour Party and House of Lords, the upper chamber of the UK Parliament.
 The Foreign and Commonwealth Office said it is reviewing an exit payment made to him after he was fired.